hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 A `web_app_routing` block supports the following:

-* `dns_zone_id` - (Required) Specifies the ID of the DNS Zone in which DNS entries are created for applications deployed to the cluster when Web App Routing is enabled.
-For Bring-Your-Own DNS zones this property should be set to an empty string `""`.
+* `dns_zone_ids` - (Required) Specifies the list of the DNS Zone IDs in which DNS entries are created for applications deployed to the cluster when Web App Routing is enabled.
+If not using Bring-Your-Own DNS zones this property should be set to an empty list.

 ---